nmrf/sadata-user-manual/visitors/indicators.md

 ### 3.4 Indicators

 Indicators are the measure of success of whether actions have been completed.
-For each action there should be at least one indicator and for each indicator reports/data should be uploaded on the specified date\(s\).
-The Indicators tab is therefore where users can explore these measures of success and the reports/data uploaded against them - a very powerful source of information for civil society and other interested parties.
+For each action there should be at least one indicator and for each indicator progress reports should be uploaded demonstrating success or progress.

 The Indicators tab works in a very similar manner to the [Actions](/visitors/actions.md) tab, except its focus is on the indicators and allows users to search through the all indicators contained within the database, using the filtering tools described in the previous chapter. ![](/assets/Indicators.png)